Beginner โฑ 120 min ๐Ÿ“‹ 12 Steps

 Deployment Planning Checklist

-1. Inventory all domain controllers across all domains and sites
+1. Inventory all domain controllers, AD FS, AD CS, and Entra Connect servers across all domains and sites

-2. Verify each DC meets hardware, OS, and .NET prerequisites
+3. Verify each server meets hardware, OS, and .NET prerequisites

-3. Test network connectivity from each DC to MDI cloud endpoints
+5. Test network connectivity from each server to MDI cloud endpoints

-4. Identify which DCs to deploy first (start with non-critical pilot DCs)
+6. Identify pilot servers to deploy first (start with non-critical servers)

 # WHAT: Inventory all domain controllers across every domain in the AD forest